A Quick Overview of the Auto Parts Business

-Leasing or buying a storefront in a high traffic area will cost a lot more compared to a less than prime area.
-This being said, you can locate in a less than prime area, because you will need to offer delivery services to local repair shops.
+Leasing or buying a storefront in a high-traffic area will cost a lot more compared to a less than prime area.
+This being said, you can locate in a less than prime area if you offer delivery services to local repair shops.
 But, you will miss out on walk-in traffic.

 The amount of stock you keep:

-Imagine having thousands of parts in stock and paying on average of $50 per part.
+Imagine having thousands of parts in stock and paying an average of $50 per part.
 You would be talking about thousands and thousands of dollars sitting on your shelves.

-Your inventory will be one of your biggest start-up costs to consider.
-On the other hand, if you keep your parts on consignment, your profit margin may be lower, but your start-up cost will be greatly reduced.
+Your inventory will be one of your highest start-up costs to consider.
+On the other hand, if you keep your parts on consignment, your profit margin may be lower, but your start-up cost will be significantly reduced.

 The Number of Employees You Hire:

-If you are going to do all the work yourself versus if you hire employees will make a big difference in your weekly expenses.
-Keep in mind you will need at least one person to make deliveries and one to be in the store at all times.
+If you are going to do all the work yourself versus hiring employees, it will make a big difference in your weekly expenses.
+Consider at least one person to make deliveries and one to be in the store at all times.

 Full-Time or Part-Time Business: